 Meconium is the name of the first baby poop or stool that your baby will pass.
 It is black or dark green in color and is often described as tar-like.
 It is thick, sticky and difficult to clean off of your baby's bottom.
 Meconium stools will last for 24 to 48 hours.
 Breastfeeding assists in the passage of meconium from your baby’s body, since your first milk, colostrum, is a natural laxative.

 Between the third and sixth day of life, the thick meconium will begin to change into a thinner, looser greenish-brown or greenish-yellow transitional stool.

 After the sixth day, all the meconium will have been evacuated and the baby will begin having milk stools.
-If you are exclusively breastfeeding, the stool will often be a golden, mustard yellow color, but the color can be a variety of shades from orange to green.
+If you are exclusively breastfeeding, your baby's poop will often be a golden, mustard yellow color, but the color can be a variety of shades from orange to green.
 These bowel movements may or may not contain curds of milk, called seeds.
 They are often loose, unformed and have a mild odor.

 Breastfeeding with Formula Supplementation

-The color, frequency and consistency of the stool will change once solid foods are introduced at approximately 6 months of age.
+The color, frequency and consistency of your baby's poop will change once solid foods are introduced at approximately 6 months of age.
 The bowel movements will be thicker and more formed.
 The foods that you feed your baby will change the color of the stool, too.
-Carrots and sweet potatoes can turn the stool orange while green beans and peas may turn it green.
+Carrots and sweet potatoes can turn the poop orange while green beans and peas may turn it green.
 Some foods will not get digested and end up in the diaper in their original form.
 The introduction of solid foods can also increase the chances of constipation.

 After the first month, some breastfed infants will not have a bowel movement for many days.
 This is not constipation.
 Breast milk is very easily digested and produces very little waste in some babies.
 Less waste means fewer bowel movements.
 This is not something to worry about as it is a normal occurrence in breastfed babies.